pekarasa/Stereoanlage/README.md

-# Stereo system
+# Stereoanlage

-I run a compact stereo system consisting of a Raspberry Pi and an AMP2 as audio amplifier.
+I run a compact music center consisting of a Raspberry Pi and an AMP2 as audio amplifier.
 Additionally there is a button to start the system.
-The stereo system is operated with an infrared remote control.
+The music center is operated with an infrared remote control.

-The aim of this guide is to help you set up the software for your stereo system as quickly as possible.
+The aim of this guide is to help you set up the software for your music center as quickly as possible.

 ## Playable media

-Currently the stereo system can play the following media:
+Currently the music center can play the following media:

 - Streams from the Internet (web radio)
 - Local music (mp3)